Bennebotix/Void-Bot/README.md

   },

-  10 /* maxumim depth for the bot to search, this get pretty bi pretty fast */ );
+  10 /* maxumim depth for the bot to search */
+);

 // To make a move, run "bot.move()"